typemill/typemill/content/2_for-writers/05-mardown.md

 - Different to proprietary formats like word.docx, the Markdown syntax is universal and not bound to a special text software.
 - You can use the most simple text editor (e.g. the "editor" of microsoft office) or a special Markdown editor like Typora to create Markdown files.
 - Markdown can be transformed into a valid HTML document easily.
-- Compared to the well known WISYWIG HTML editors (e.g. used by WordPress), Markdown is less hacky and the content is more reusable.
+- Compared to the well known WISYWIG HTML editors (e.g. used by WordPress), Markdown is less hacky, more secure and the content is more reusable.

 There are also some disadvantages: